 Popups are a great way to showcase offers you’re promoting on your blog.
 This could include a free download, an invitation to subscribe to your newsletter, or a discount you’re offering.
 Popups give your readers an opportunity to consume some of your content before they view the popup.
 Keep reading to learn how to create a popup using the Home Business Academy’s amazing funnel builder tool.

 Popups are commonly triggered after a person has been on your site for a specific amount of time.
 Timing and placement is key, and are factors you can control when designing a popup.
 You don’t want popups to appear too soon, which can seem pushy and salesy, not to mention annoying.

 Popups that are displayed after a reader has scrolled at least 50% of the page work well.
-Exit popups are also a nice option – they’re triggered when someone is about to leave a page or article, and serve as a last minute reminder to perform an action.
+Exit popups are a nice option, as well – they’re triggered when someone is about to leave a page or article, and serve as a last minute reminder to perform an action.

 What Are Popups?

 A popup is a small banner that “pops” up over an existing page in a web browser.
 Popups can be aggravating and intrusive to whoever is reading your content so it’s important they be used strategically.
 On the flip side, well-timed and well-crafted popups can work to both the reader’s and website owner’s advantage.

 It’s true that people visiting your website can quickly close a popup, but not before they’re made aware of your offer.
 This is where a strong call-to-action, along with an enticing incentive comes in.
 Two primary reasons marketers use popups is to build their lists and for eCommerce, although there are a myriad of other applications, as well.